Get started using the DataHub GraphQL API.

 - GraphQL supports reads using a top-level Query object, and writes using a top-level Mutation object.

 - GraphQL supports schema introspection, wherein clients can query for details about the GraphQL schema itself.

 The first thing you'll need to use the GraphQL API is a deployed instance of DataHub with some metadata ingested.
 Unsure how to do that?
 Check out the Deployment Quickstart.

-Important: The DataHub GraphQL endpoint only supports POST requests at this time.
-It does not support GET requests.
-If this is something you need, let us know on Slack!
+Notice: The DataHub GraphQL endpoint only supports POST requests at this time.

 On the Horizon

 - Service Tokens: In the near future, the DataHub team intends to introduce service users, which will provide a way to generate and use API access tokens when querying both the Frontend Proxy Server and the Metadata Service.
 If you're interested in contributing, please reach out on our Slack.

 - DataHub Client SDKs: Libraries wrapping the DataHub GraphQL API on a per-language basis (based on community demand).

 DataHub provides a browser-based GraphQL Explorer Tool (GraphiQL) for live interaction with the GraphQL API.
 This tool is available at the path